 Our analysis is based on individual-level data from the Survey of Health, Ageing and Retirement in Europe.
 SHARE is an international multidisciplinary panel survey of individuals aged 50+ combining information on the socio-economic situation with details on health and social relations (see, for example: Börsch-Supan and Jürges, 2005; Malter and Börsch-Supan, 2013, 2015; Börsch-Supan et al., 2013, 2015; Chłoń-Domińczak, 2014).
 The interviews are conducted with the same respondents at biennial intervals and in 2017 the seventh wave of SHARE was completed in 26 European countries and Israel.
 Poland joined SHARE in its second wave, in 2006-07, and has also participated in waves 3, 4, 6 and 7.
 Crucially from the point of view of this paper, wave 3 of the survey, which was conducted in 2008-09, collected retrospective information in the so-called SHARELIFE interview (Schröder, 2011; Börsch-Supan et al., 2013).
 This life-history survey covered such areas as family and marital history, residential mobility over the lifetime and health history.
 It also recorded very detailed labour market history including individual job spells and changes in labour market status as well as several main characteristics of all declared jobs and gaps between them.
-Although retrospective information is an imperfect substitute for contemporaneous data collected over the lifetime, the quality and usefulness of SHARELIFE data have been reflected in a number of publications (for example: Börsch-Supan et al., 2011; Attanasio et al., 2014; Kesternich et al., 2014) and there is evidence from this and other surveys on reliability of retrospective data in particular with respect to important major life events (for example: Beckett et al., 2001; Smith and Thomas, 2003;
+Although retrospective information is an imperfect substitute for contemporaneous data collected over the lifetime, the quality and usefulness of SHARELIFE data have been reflected in a number of publications (for example: Börsch-Supan et al., 2011; Attanasio et al., 2014; Kesternich et al., 2014) and there is evidence from this and other surveys on reliability of retrospective data in particular with respect to important major life events (for example: Beckett et al., 2001; Smith and Thomas, 2003; Havari and Mazzonna, 2011).
+Moreover, while the degree of detail collected in a retrospective survey on each particular period is relatively low, an important advantage of this type of information is that life histories generated on the basis of it do not suffer from panel attrition and can be matched with outcomes that are measured significantly later.

-3 Three times more disability and early-retirement pensions were granted in the first two years of the 1990s than in the whole decade of the 1980s (Hagemejer, 1996).
+&lt;sup>3 Three times more disability and early-retirement pensions were granted in the first two years of the 1990s than in the whole decade of the 1980s (Hagemejer, 1996).